IIS: Disabling Weak SSL Protocols and Ciphers

 While doing some consulting work last week a client mentioned how useful it would be to have a product for toggling ciphers and protocols in IIS.
 I agreed, and built the following:

 I also built a web based tool to test your server for SSLv2.
 The testing tool works on both IIS and Apache Web servers.
+The testing tool is no longer online, but there are many sites or tools that let you do this today.

 IIS: Disabling Weak SSL Protocols and Ciphers was first published on October 08, 2009.